realm-ai-project/Documentation/docs/rl_subsystem/user_guide.md

 The first step is to build the Unity ML-Agents compatible environment into an executable.
 ML-Agents' documentation contains a [comprehensive guide](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Learning-Environment-Executable.md){:target="_blank"} that details a step-by-step guide to export the environment as an executable.

 ## Editing the Configuration File
 In order to make the tool as simple to use as possible, all settings reside within a single `.yaml` file.
-There are 2 main components in the configuration file -- configurations for the hyperparameter tuning operation, and configurations for ML-Agents.
+There are 2 main components in the configuration file -- configurations for the REALM_AI RL_Subsystem's hyperparameter tuning operation, and configurations for ML-Agents.

 ### REALM_AI Configuration